ncullen93/abaR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goals of abaR are the following:
+The goals of abaR are to do the following:

 -   to make it easy to fit many statistical models
 -   to provide high-level functions for common model visualizations